Perceptual spaces and their symmetries: The geometry of color space: Discussion

-The universality entailed in Eq.~\ref{eq:postulado} suggests that the same mechanism by which surround $\bm{b}_1$ modifies the chromaticity of stimulus $\bm{x}_1$ is active when surround $\bm{b}_2$ modifies the chromaticity of stimulus $\bm{x}_2$.
-This mechanism is likely to be implemented by lateral connections in the visual system, or by feedforward connections in which the signals arising from neighboring regions of the visual field converge onto single postsynaptic neuron.
-If a single physiological mechanism is responsible for the induction observed in different regions of color space, then the natural coordinates are probably the substrate upon which the synaptic processes instantiating induction operate.
-This hypothesis, if validated by future experiments, would imply that the natural coordinates represent signals that actually exist in the brain, and not just a mathematical construct.
+The universality entailed in Eq.~\ref{eq:postulado} suggests that the same mechanism by which surround $\bm{b}_1$ modifies the color of stimulus $\bm{x}_1$ is active when surround $\bm{b}_2$ modifies the color of stimulus $\bm{x}_2$.
+This mechanism is likely to be implemented by lateral or convergent feedforward connections underlying modulatory interactions in visual neurons \cite{Zeki1983,Schein1990,Wachtler2003} and may be the same mechanism underlying perceptual shifts in different modalities \cite{Klauke2015}.
+If a single physiological mechanism is responsible for the induction observed in different regions of color space, then the perceptual coordinates are probably the substrate upon which the synaptic processes instantiating induction operate.
+This hypothesis would imply that the perceptual coordinates represent signals that actually exist in the brain, and not just a mathematical construct.